 - convenience if you also need an MRI

-Your doctor might suggest a PET scan if there’s a need to see how the body is functioning in regards to blood flow, oxygen use, or metabolism of organs and tissue..
+Your healthcare provider might suggest a PET scan if there’s a need to see how the body’s functioning in regard to:

-Most PET Scans are done in a CT/PET combination machine.
-If you need both an MRI and a PET scan, they can be done at the same time in a newer MRI/PET machine.
+Most PET Scans are done in a PET/CT combination machine.
+If you need both an MRI and a PET scan, they can be done at the same time in newer PET/MRI machines.

-If you have metal, medical implants, tattoos, experience claustrophobia, or may be pregnant, you should notify your doctor prior to getting an MRI, PET, or CT scan.
+If you have metal, medical implants, tattoos, experience claustrophobia, or may be pregnant, you should notify your healthcare provider before getting an MRI, PET, or CT scan.